- Solar advice hub

 Is solar high maintenance?

-They usually need a clean roughly every couple of years, which you can carry out yourself if you stay within the manufacturerâs guidelines.
-The MCS actually says your panels only need a clean every 10 years, at a minimum.
+It's also important to give solar panels a clean every two or three years, which you can carry out yourself if you stay within the manufacturerâs guidelines.

-This can all increase your costs if you havenât signed up to a solar subscription service like Sunsave Plus, that includes monitoring, maintenance, and free replacement parts.
+All of this can significantly increase your costs if you havenât signed up to a solar subscription service like Sunsave Plus, which includes 24/7 monitoring and maintenance, free replacement parts, downtime cover, and insurance.

 When should solar panels be serviced?